meet our board

 Professionally, Terah is the Director of Brands and Products at Nimble Distro, where she leads the marketing and manufacturing departments for Oregon’s largest cannabis distributor.
 She brings a thoughtful, people-centered approach to both her business and nonprofit work, driven by a deep belief in collaboration, equity, and community care.

-Terah, her wife Sam, their two kiddos, and pup Emery live in Vancouver.
+Terah, her wife Sam, their two kiddos, and kitties live in Vancouver.
 In their free time they enjoy exploring the beauty of the PNW and thrift shopping.

 Mike Pond (he/him)